adamshire123/alma-copyroles/README.md

 ```
 ## To run

-- Install dependencies in a virtual environment
+- Create a virtual environment and install dependencies

     `make install`